daybreak0809/daybreak.github.io/_posts/2018-12-13-smart-sensor.md

     third:   [demonstration videos]
     third:   [improvements from members and Q&A we got from real presentation]
 ~~~
+## PRESENTATION DATAS
+--> this ppt is uploaded on my blog

 ## DESIGN AND CONCEPT OF KIKI